Assistant Resident Director

 - Assists in the development of an inclusive community in a select area of campus consisting of multiple halls, housing from 600-1000 students

-- Assists in the coordination of the overall administrative management of a residential area including but not limited to: implementation of the Residential Experience Framework, supporting residential colleges, managing occupancy and facilities, assisting with access control, supporting conduct and community standards processes, managing opening/closing, and ensuring good stewardship of finances
+- Assists in the coordination of the overall administrative management of a residential area including but not limited to: implementation of the Residential Experience Framework, supporting residential colleges, managing occupancy and facilities, assisting with access control, supporting conduct and community standards processes, managing facilities opening/closing, and ensuring good stewardship of finances

 - Develop meaningful relationships with students by providing opportunities for growth and development